moe-java-samples/moe-java-samples/README.md

 - **Snake** is a port of android snake sample.
 Demonstrates simple game creation technique without sprites.
 Using UIImageView.
 - **SQLite3Demo_java_sql** shows how to make persistent storage as SQLite database using java.sql package
 - **SQLite3Demo_android_database_sqlite** shows how to make persistent storage as SQLite database using android.database.sqlite package
+- **Taxi** is a template for taxi app that allows to select an address on Google Map
 - **TheElements** demonstrates reading content from XML file.
 Works with UITableView, adding cells, using scrolling.
 Example of Master-Detail view, loading images from assets, reacting to taps in views, flipping view content from front to back
 - **TicTacToe** demonstrates a simple game creation technique without sprites.
 Using buttons and performing actions.
 - **WebBrowser** is a simple browser that uses WebView